-The COE builds cross campus partnerships to enhance the programming and training capabilities of the center.
+Housed within the Jane and Terry Semel Institute for Neuroscience and Human Behavior at UCLA, the UCLA Prevention Center of Excellence prioritizes cross campus partnerships to enhance programming and training capabilities.
 We are pleased to partner with the following campus programs:

 UCLA Center for Child Anxiety Resilience Education and Support (CARES)